nawaltahir/DevelopersHub_Corporation/README.md

 ## Dataset Used
 We used a house price dataset in a CSV file from Kaggle, which includes following features:

-- Median income
-- House age
+- price
-- Average rooms
+- area
-- Average bedrooms
+- bedrooms
+- bathrooms
+- stories
+- mainroad
+- guestroom
+- basement
+- hotwaterheating
-- Population
+- airconditioning
-- Households
+- parking
-- Latitude
+- prefarea
-- Longitude
+- furnishingstatus

 The target variable is the **median house value** for California districts (in hundreds of thousands of dollars).